garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

 title:  "VAAAAAE!"
 ---

-*Do Androids Dream of Electric Sheep?* Let's talk about that...
+*Do Androids Dream of Electric Sheep?*
+Let's talk about VAAAAAAAAAAAAAAAE!!!

 ## Introduction
 My son's favourite animal is the sheep, he loves to bleat when he sees one.
 It doesn't matter if it is in a book, a video, a plastic figure or in real life.